 In the second role, we’re asked to strive for truth.
 We’re not asked to know with certainty or to communicate with perfect clarity.
 We’re not asked to see or to think beyond the limits of human comprehension.
-We’re just asked to be honest with ourselves and others, to seek and tell the truth as best we can.
+We’re just asked to listen carefully to others, to be honest with ourselves and with them, to seek and tell the truth as best we can.
 We can do this, too.

-Perfect justice and absolute truth may well be out of reach for mere mortals like us.
+Perfect justice and absolute truth may well be out of reach for mere mortals like us, living in this imperfect world.
 But a crucial part of what makes you, and all of us, better is the effort to keep bending toward them.
 Not only that: the effort to keep bending toward them, made by enough of us, can actually make the world we know more just and our accounts of it truer.
 Indeed, nothing else ever has.

-The moral and cognitive limitations of human beings are real and permanent.
+The moral and cognitive limitations of human beings are real.
 But so is our capacity to love and to learn.
 Keep feeding your capacity for both and you’ll continue to become a better person.
-And you’ll make the world around you a little bit better, too.
+You’ll also make the world around you better.